rkd412/rkd412/README.md

 Hello, my name is Robert and I live in Pittsburgh, PA.
-I am an aspiring web developer who is self-taught.
+I am a self-taught web developer.
 Finding web development and programming in general has been one of the more enriching experiences of my life!